AzizTw/Kmaps-solver-app/README.md

 - [x] Taking input from minterms separated by commas
     - Don't forget about input validation
     - Make sure you reuse getSolution() from public/main.js
+    - Filling the kmap from the input fields and vice versa

 - [ ] Practice mode
     - Show A non-interactive Kmap